-To recover a personal injury lawsuit in a construction injury, you must establish your case.
+To bring a personal injury lawsuit in a construction injury, you must establish your case.
 Here are some steps you can follow to build a solid personal injury case:

 In 2020, the United States reported over 4,764 occupational fatalities.
 47.4% of the total fatalities account for construction and materials moving occupations.
 According to UTC 34A-2-201, employers must provide workers compensation benefits for workplace injuries.

 However, there are cases when a victim does not receive compensation for their injuries.
 In such cases, seeking the counsel of a Utah construction accident lawyer is the best course of action.
-At Parker & McConkie, we handle various construction-related cases:
+At Parker & McConkie, we handle various construction-related cases, such as:

-Crane accidents are one of the most common causes of injuries sustained in construction sites.
-Injuries such as traumatic brain injuries, spinal cord damage, and spinal cord damage are often related to crane accidents.
+Crane accidents are one of the most common causes of injuries sustained on construction sites.
+Injuries such as traumatic brain injuries and spinal cord damage are often the consequences of crane accidents.